Dr Frank Tietze

 · Intellectual assets, intellectual capital and intellectual property

-2. IP systems, prosection and IP risk management
+2. IP systems, prosection and litigation & searching and analysing patent data

 · Patenting procedures and renewals